cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

 #### CloneWithNewParent
-Sometimes we might want to clone a CakeDir object and just change its parent path. `CloneWithNewParent` allows us to submit a new [CakePath](paths.md) object that represents the parent, and it will return a CakeDir that has the new parent, but maintains the same directory name as the source CakeDir object.
-We can control whether the source CakeDir's extension filter should be copied as well via an [ExtFilterClone](special-types/policies.md#extfilterclone) policy argument, which by default will copy the extension filter.
+Sometimes we might want to clone a CakeDir object and just change its parent path. `CloneWithNewParent` allows us to submit a new [CakePath](/core-api/paths.md) object that represents the parent, and it will return a CakeDir that has the new parent, but maintains the same directory name as the source CakeDir object.
+We can control whether the source CakeDir's extension filter should be copied as well via an {{ policy_link('ExtFilterClone') }} policy argument, which by default will copy the extension filter.

 === "C++"